dcomtois/summarytools/README.md

         sequences, UPC/EAN codes) are treated differently; more relevant information is displayed, while irrelevant information is not
-      - For *html* outputs, a new parameter `col.widths` may be used to set the width of the output table’s columns, in pixels; this addresses an issue with some graphs not shown at the desired magnification level
+      - For *html* outputs, a new parameter `col.widths` may be used to set the width of the output table’s columns; this addresses an issue with some graphs not shown at the desired magnification level, although much effort has been put into improving this as well
   - Changes to `descr()`
       - For the `stats` argument, Values “fivenum” and “common” are now allowed, the latter representing the collection of *mean*, *sd*,